zachmccabe/zachmccabe.github.io/_notes/timezones.md

 - You want me to talk for awhile?

 Try to minimize your own stress.
 Monitor your own tone of voice.
 A classic tactic is to count to 3 before you start talking.
-This isn't easy, I know.
+This isn't easy.
 And the number of times I have failed to do this adds up to a lot more than 3.

 Speaking of minimizing stress, NATO phonetics are very useful during voice conversations.
 Choppy audio and loud background noises never seem to happen during the boring bits of a conversation.

 You can guess your way through a story.
-What about a booking code or surname?
-Use NATO phonetics to get the details right.
+What about a booking code or a name?
+When you can't switch to text, use NATO phonetics to get the details right.
 A friend taught me a great trick to build fluency: Practice using street signs.
 (Main Street is "Mike Alpha Igloo November.")
 And, if you're driving, use license plates when you're waiting at a red light.
 Spell out as many as you can before the light turns green.

 The "why-first" script is another favorite.
 First, I'll explain the intention, my why.
 Then, I'll make my request or pass along some piece of information.